JuliaLang/julia/README.windows.md

  -  Windows 10: supported (32 and 64 bits)
  -  Windows 8: supported (32 and 64 bits)
  -  Windows 7: supported (32 and 64 bits)
- -  Windows Vista: not officially supported (but probably works anyways)
- -  Windows XP: not supported (but may work anyways, if you can get around the lack of junction points)

 ### Compiling with MinGW/MSYS2